hoget157/LinearCapR/README.md

 # LinearCapR: Linear-time computation of local structural-context probabilities for genome-scale RNA without span constraints

-LinearCapR is a **linear-time implementation of CapR** that computes, for each nucleotide in an RNA sequence, the posterior probabilities of belonging to six local structural contexts:
+LinearCapR is a **linear-time implementation of CapR** that computes, for each nucleotide in an RNA sequence without a span limit, the posterior probabilities of belonging to six local structural contexts:

 - Stem (S)